philipwalton/blog/_articles/normalizing-cross-browser-flexbox-issues.md

 ### Spec ambiguity

-The answer to this question has to do with a previous ambiquity in the spec around the value of `auto` for `flex-basis`.
+The answer to this question has to do with a previous ambiguity in the spec around the value of `auto` for `flex-basis`.
 A value of `auto` could mean one of two things:

-1. Fallback to whatever value is specified by the element's width/height.
+1. Fall back to whatever value is specified by the element's width/height.
 2. Automatically calculate the size based on the element's content.

-To illustate the confusion more clearly, consider the following CSS rule:
+To illustrate the confusion more clearly, consider the following CSS rule:

 ```css
 .item {